 Canadian and World Studies

-L. Barrett (Program Leader)
+T. DiPaolo (Program Leader)

 The Canadian and World Studies Department is the new term used for Geography, Law and History courses.
 The CWS department strives to educate students on past and present world issues.
 As a staff, we feel it is imperative for students to understand the history of the world they live in.
 By acquiring the skills taught in CWS courses, students will become globally and environmentally aware.
 Students taking CWS Courses also have the opportunity to utilize cutting edge geo-technology such as GIS.
 As a result, graduates of Laura Secord will enter the world with a broader understanding of their environment and the human interactions that help in shaping it.
 For more information about some of our courses, please click here: CWS at Secord2021

 •Geography of Canada, Grade 9, Applied (CCGC1P)

 This course draws upon students’ everyday experiences and uses a variety of frameworks, including the ecozone framework, to help students learn about the geography of Canada and the country’s place in the global community.
 Students will investigate the interconnections among the country’s land forms, climates, soils, plants, animals, and human activities in order to understand Canada’s character and diversity.
 Exposure to an array of geotechnologies is also included.

 •Geography of Canada, Grade 9, Academic (CGC1D)